First, Let’s start with the Banklady’s take on the Reasons why the Equifax data breach is a total disaster:

 - and internet scanning for Social Security numbers.

-The offer is completely free to U.S. consumers for one year.
-The dedicated website also provides more information on ways consumers can protect their personal information, as well as ways to contact the company, including a dedicated call center that’s open seven days a week from 7:00 a.m. to 1:00 a.m.
+The offer is completely free to U.S. consumers for one year but look below for why you should not use this service.
+They also offer a dedicated call center that’s open seven days a week from 7:00 a.m. to 1:00 a.m.
 ET.
 That number is 866-447-7559.
 This may be a better alternative to their make-shift site.

 How to protect yourself